 The games market has been growing at a rapid pace and reached $175.8 billion in 2021, according to research firm Newzoo.

-The games ecosystem is vast and intricate, with developers, publishers, platforms, retailers, and consumers all having a role to play.
+The videogames ecosystem is vast and intricate, with independent gamestudios, publishing companies, platforms, retailers, and consumers all having a role to play.
 Understanding the size and complexity of the games industry is critical for anyone looking to enter the market or invest in it.

-Some of the games being released every year are so big and with so much resources that trying to get through the waves of their marketing is almost impossible.
-In the sameway, most of the games being released every year falls largely in the same know and successful genres, as First Person Shooters, Racing games, Third Person Action games, etc… Because they are associated with great results and because most of players wants to play them.
+Some of the games being released every year are so big and with so many resources that trying to get through the waves of their marketing is almost impossible.
+In the same way, most of the games being released every year fall largely in the same know and successful genres, as First-Person Shooters, Racing games, Third Person Action games, etc… Because they are associated with great results and because most of players want to play them.

 One tool that can help understand this reality is by using the SWOT (Strengths, Weaknesses, Opportunities and Threats) a strategic tool that allows you to analyze how you are ranking against your market.